boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ## A Lower Level API Notice for facil.io Application Developers

->> **The core library is probably not the API most facil.io application developers need to focus on**.
+>> **The core library is probably not the API most facil.io web application developers need to focus on**.
 >>
->> This API is used to power the higher level API offered by the facil.io framework.
-If you're developing a facil.io application, use the higher level API when possible.
+>> This API is used to power the higher level API offered by the facil.io web framework.
+If you're developing a facil.io web application, use the higher level API when possible.

 ## Simple Template Library (STL) Overview

-The core library is a single file library (`fio-stl.h`).
+The core Simple Template Library (STL) is a single file header library (`fio-stl.h`).

-The core library includes a Simple Template Library for common types, such as:
+The header includes a Simple Template Library for common types, such as:

 * [Linked Lists](#linked-lists) - defined by `FIO_LIST_NAME`